matze-dd/Tex2txt/README.md

 - simple inclusion of own LaTeX macros and environments with tailored treatment,
 - careful conservation of text flows,
-- detection of trailing interpunction in equations.
+- detection of trailing interpunction in equations,
+- proper treatment of nested LaTeX elements like {} braces.

 For instance, the LaTeX input
 ```